 Caveat Emptor: Even though the Power BI dashboard uses real-time data, it has to be manually refreshed to show it.

-To start, please provision a basic application with logging, as per Collect fast Pino logs in an Azure Event Hub.
+To start, please provide a basic application with logging, as per Collect fast Pino logs in an Azure Event Hub.

 Provision Power BI